peterjc/thapbi-pict/CONTRIBUTING.rst

     $ git clone https://github.com/peterjc/thapbi-pict.git
     $ cd thapbi-pict

-Then load the plain text SQL dump of the default database into SQLite3, see ``database/README.rst`` for more information on this.
+Then build the default reference database, by loading the provided FASTA files into SQLite3, see ``database/README.rst`` for more information on this.
 Make it read only to prevent accidental edits:

 .. code:: console

     $ cd database
-    $ ./build_all.sh
+    $ ./build_ITS1_DB.sh
     $ cd ..
     $ cp database/ITS1_DB.sqlite thapbi_pict/ITS1_DB.sqlite
     $ chmod a-w thapbi_pict/ITS1_DB.sqlite